 Yeah, I just had to throw in a detail shot.
 Since we’re planning on planking the carport ceiling, we’re excited to have it tie in with the wood of the new mirror.

-Overall, we’re super happy with how it came out and really glad we had the Pinterest Challenge to put a fire under us and get it done.
+Overall, we’re super happy with how it came out and really glad we finally got around to tackling this project.
 Now that we have this super nice wall decor to look at when we’re outside, we’re even more excited to get the rest of the carport finished.